 In Australia, people keep their money in a bank.
 Most income, including wages and government benefits, is paid directly into an account in your name.
 Australians use debit cards to withdraw money from their bank accounts and for many purchases.

 Open a bank account

-If possible, open a bank, building society or credit union account within six weeks of your arrival in Australia.
-You will usually only need your passport as identification.
-After six weeks you will need to provide additional identification.
+If possible, open a bank account within six weeks of your arrival in Australia.
+You will need your passport as identification and after six weeks you will need to provide additional identification.

 For financial counselling, contact one of the following organisations:

-Maroochydore Salvation Army
+- Moneycare Maroochydore Salvation Army phone (07) 5443 8248

-Phone: 1300 36 36 22
+- Salvation Army phone 1300 36 36 22

 Sending money to someone in another country

-Western Union at Australia Post
+- Western Union online or in person at Australia Post